What Are 5 Wine Regions That Outperformed the Liv-ex 100 Index?

 What started as a rebellious movement against DOC restrictions in the 1970s has evolved into one of the strongest wine investment categories in the world.
 The Super Tuscans — Sassicaia, Ornellaia, Masseto, and Tignanello — are now as recognizable to collectors as Lafite or Petrus.

-What makes Tuscany so compelling isn’t just pedigree or prestige - it’s reliability.
+What makes Tuscany so compelling isn't just pedigree or prestige — it's reliability.
 Top estates release consistently great wine across vintages, built to age but approachable young.
 This dual appeal gives them strength in both the investment and consumption markets.
+They've also achieved something few other regions have managed: genuine global brand power.
+You'll find Sassicaia on wine lists from Milan to Manhattan to Macau, and demand remains resilient even in economic downturns.

 5. Piedmont (Italy)